Journalism: Social media

 The rise of social media has drastically changed the nature of journalistic reporting, giving rise to so-called citizen journalists.
 In a 2014 study of journalists in the United States, 40% of participants claimed they rely on social media as a source, with over 20% depending on microblogs to collect facts.
 From this, the conclusion can be drawn that breaking news nowadays often stems from user-generated content, including videos and pictures posted online in social media.
 However, though 69.2% of the surveyed journalists agreed that social media allowed them to connect to their audience, only 30% thought it had a positive influence on news credibility.
-In addition to this, a recent study done by Pew Research Center shows that eight-in-ten Americans are getting their news from digital devices.
+In addition to this, a 2021 study done by Pew Research Center shows that 86% of Americans are getting their news from digital devices.

 Consequently, this has resulted in arguments to reconsider journalism as a process distributed among many authors, including the socially mediating public, rather than as individual products and articles written by dedicated journalists.

 Because of these changes, the credibility ratings of news outlets has reached an all-time low.
 A 2014 study revealed that only 22% of Americans reported a "great deal" or "quite a lot of confidence" in either television news or newspapers.